Prisca92/Project-4-final/README.md

 This dataset was a sample created by already combined data to focus on certain features.
 In this dataset, 5 heart datasets are combined over 11 common features.
 The five datasets used for its curation derived from:

-Cleveland: 303 observations
-Hungarian: 294 observations
-Switzerland: 123 observations
+Observations:
+Cleveland,
+Hungarian,
+Switzerland,
-Long Beach VA: 200 observations
+Long Beach VA,
-Stalog (Heart) Data Set: 270 observations
+Stalog (Heart) Data Set:
 Total: 1190 observations
 Duplicated: 272 observations